offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 1. `long int`
 1. `long long int`

 The above integer types come in two forms: signed and unsigned.
-Tha range of ...
+The range of ...

 * unsigned integers start at 0 and end at a positive integer.
 * signed integers start at a negative integer and positive integer.